threefoldfoundation/blog_threefold/posts/how_it_works.md

 ### 21+ countries?
 What happened to equality?
 As far along as we are, we still have work to do.
 One of our biggest goals in the near future is to expand the grid to Africa, South America, and parts of Asia where currently the Internet is too expensive or not available.
 Currently, we farming is incentivized around these key geographies.

+### And what do you mean by peer-to-peer?
+Peer-to-peer means no middlemen – direct exchange of information and/or value between equal participants.
+Peer-to-peer means decentralization – breaking away from pyramid-based systems, greed-based systems – and putting **people** back in the center of their own (digital) lives.

 ### So how can I access / use your internet today?
 What can I do on it?
 By June, some of the first experiences will be live.
 This includes file storage and communication tools and a virtual browser, all with the advantages of being more sustainable for our planet and with full control of your own data.
 And over time, more and more experiences will come to this internet.
 We’ll be updating here and on our communication platforms as they come.
 But don’t worry, as a user it doesn’t change much – no coding required. :)